14. Interfacing compiled code (**)#

 // VECTOR_ELT(x, i) is PROTECTed by the container;

-// SET_VECTOR_ELT does not trigger GC, so no need to call PROTECT
+// SET_VECTOR_ELT does not trigger GC; no need to call PROTECT

 // on the result of C_firstlast(...) in this context